Aditya Yadav

-Aditya Yadav (Ankur Yadav) (born 12 June 1988; /hi/) is an Indian politician and the Member of Parliament, Lok Sabha from Badaun Lok Sabha constituency.
+Aditya "Ankur" Yadav (born 12 June 1988; /hi/) is an Indian politician and the Member of Parliament, Lok Sabha from Badaun Lok Sabha constituency.
 He is affiliated with the Samajwadi Party.

 Political career

 In the 2024 Indian general election, he won from Badaun Lok Sabha constituency seat by defeating Durvijay Singh Shakya (BJP) by a margin of 35,067 votes.

 Early life and education

 Yadav was born in 1988 to Sarla Yadav and Shivpal Singh Yadav.

 He did his schooling from La Martinière College, Lucknow and attended University of Lucknow for B.B.A. and Master of Tourism Administration degrees which he completed in 2012 and 2014 respectively.

 Personal life

 Yadav was married to Rajlaxmi Singh Yadav on 10 March 2016.

 Educational organizations

 He is part of management committee of two private schools and three private colleges, these include S.S.
 Memorial Senior Secondary Public School, Saifai; Sughar Singh Memorial Shiksha Niketan Inter College, Saifai; S.S.
 Memorial Mahavidyalaya, Takha; S.S.
-Memorial Educational Academy, Saifai & S.S.
+Memorial Educational Academy, Saifai and S.S.
 Memorial College of Pharmacy, Saifai.